marcosvidolin/copy-properties-assembler/README.md

 # copy-properties-assembler

-A simple copy properties wrapper
+A simple copy properties wrapper to convert domain into resource/dto and vice versa.